KornelWitkowski/KnightShift-GE-RTS/README.md

   1. Make changes to the `DestroyEnemyStructures.ec` code
   2. Compile the files using `MakeAll.bat`
   3. A `Scripts` folder should appear in the code folder, which should be moved to the game's main folder.
 Placing this folder ensures that the scripts are overwritten with the latest changes.
 You can modify the `MakeAll.bat` file to automatically create the `Scripts` folder in the game's main folder by specifying the path.

+### Repository structure

+- `_manual` - function headers that can be used in scripts
+- `_compiler` - compiler, should not be modified
+- `aiplayers` - AI scripts for new bots: expert, master and divine.
+Players are randomly assigned development strategies.
+Some of the AI players have been moved to the `gametypes` folder because the mission script has greater access to game objects of units and players.
+- `campaigns` - the folder contains only helper functions that are used in other scripts.
+Original campaign mission scripts can be found here: https://github.com/InsideKnightShift/Programming/blob/main/Scripts/SkryptyDoPolanV2.rar
+- `gametypes` - game mode scripts
+- `units` - unit scripts

 ### Tasks